gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/3117) in [GitLab Starter](https://about.gitlab.com/pricing/) 10.2.

-Once a mirror gets retried 14 times in a row, it will get marked as hard failed.
+Once the mirroring process is unsuccessfully retried 14 times in a row, it will get marked as hard failed.
 This will become visible in either the:

 - Project's main dashboard.
 - Pull mirror settings page.